Controversial Reddit communities: ChapoTrapHouse

 r/ChapoTrapHouse was a subreddit dedicated to the leftist podcast Chapo Trap House.
 It is associated with the "dirtbag left" style of left-wing politics.
-The community had 160,000 regulars before being banned on June 29, 2020 because they "consistently host[ed] rule-breaking content and their mods ... demonstrated no intention of reining in their community."
+The community had 160,000 regulars before being banned on June 29, 2020, because they "consistently host[ed] rule-breaking content and their mods ... demonstrated no intention of reining in their community."
 Previously, the community had been quarantined for content that promoted violence.
 The subreddit's userbase later migrated to an instance of Lemmy, a Reddit alternative.

 The "Chimpire"

 The term "Chimpire" refers to a collection of subreddits and affiliated websites that promoted anti-black racism and frequently used racial slurs.

 In June 2013, Reddit banned the subreddit r/niggers for engaging in vote manipulation, inciting violence, and disrupting other communities by posting racist content.
 Reddit general manager Erik Martin noted that the sub was given multiple chances to comply with site rules: "users can tell from the amount of warnings we extended to a subreddit as clearly awful as r/niggers that we go into the decision to ban subreddits with a lot of scrutiny".

-Following the ban of r/niggers, the subreddit r/Coontown grew to become the most popular "Chimpire" site, with over 15,000 members at its peak.
+Following the ban of r/niggers, the subreddit r/Coontown became the most popular "Chimpire" site, with over 15,000 members at its peak.
 Many of the posters on these subreddits were formerly involved with r/niggers.